-What is Hypnosis:
+What is Hypnotherapy?

 Definition of hypnosis Wikipedia: Hypnotherapy is a form of psychotherapy used to create unconscious change in the patient in the form of new responses, thoughts, attitudes, behaviours or feelings.

-Hypnosis is commonly used to reduce pain, stress and anxiety and to create a sense of well-being.
-It is also promoted to change undesirable behaviours, such as smoking, alcohol dependence, and weight issues.
+Hypnosis is commonly used to reduce pain, stress and anxiety, to create a sense of well-being.
+It is also used to change undesirable behaviours, such as smoking, alcohol dependence, gambling addiction and weight issues.

-What is Mindfulness:
+What is Mindfulness?

 Definition of mindfulness: – a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.

-Mindfulness Therapy is best described as using the power of the mind to effectively help people change their relationship to negative emotions and thoughts.
+Mindfulness is best described as using the power of the mind to effectively help people change their relationship to negative emotions and thoughts.
 By meditating on these emotions many people learn to become less reactive.
 Mindfulness can also create the right internal conditions to better manage anxiety, depression or other uncomfortable emotions.

-- Pause for a moment:
+- Pause for a moment or two

-- Notice five things you can see.
+- Notice five things you can see

 - Notice five things you can hear (e.g. your breathing, traffic, birds)